kujalasupriya27/Business-insights-360/README.md

-Business Insights 360
+ BUSINESS INSIGHTS 360
  Link to Live Interactive DashBoard: Power BI DashBoard
-1. Project Overview
+1. PROJECT OVERVIEW
 AtliQ Hardware is rapidly expanding and has decided to use PowerBi for the first time to execute data analytics.The Business Insights 360 dashboard should be built using Microsoft Power BI.
 This multi-functional dashboard should be tailored in such a way that it should provide AtliQ Hardware with vital insights into their many departments such as Finance, Sales, Marketing, and Supply Chain on a worldwide scale.

-About AtliQ Hardware
+ ABOUT ATLIQ HARDWARE
 AtliQ Hardware is a rapidly growing company that operates globally.
 They sell computer and computer accessories through three channels:
 Retailers
 Direct
 Distributors
 Recently, the company faced an unforeseen loss due to the opening of a store in Latin America.
 To make data-driven decisions and survive in the industry, AtliQ Hardware decided to build an analytics team.

-2. Project Planning
+2. PROJECT PLANNING
 The project planning session is where you get clarity on the project's objectives and why it's being undertaken.
 It's the time to ask questions and set the direction for the project and create a Project Charter

-Project Charter
+PROJECT CHARTER
 Using a project tool lie MURAL, which helps in creating a project charter.
-It outlines keep project features such
+It outlines keep project features such Goals

-Goals
 Timeline
 Team members
 Objectives
 Risks

-3. Import & Explore Data
+3. IMPORT AND EXPLORE DATA
 A. Importing Data into SQL
 Importing the AtliQ's data into the MySQL Workbench.
 The data includes both fact and dimension tables.